Various machining equipment in the center

 As a university, NIT has the research and development capability, and the technical skills, necessary to help design, develop, and produce products.
-By coordinating and cooperating with industry, the Industry-University Cooperation and Entrepreneurial Education Center helps to contribute to Japan's technical ability.
+By coordinating and cooperating with such businesses, the Industry-University Cooperation and Entrepreneurial Education Center helps to contribute to Japan's technical ability.

 The goal of our program is to develop communication and cross-cultural understanding skills in order to create knowledgeable engineers who can perform in the global workplace.

-Following the globalization of the manufacturing industry in recent years, engineers are required to be active on a worldwide scale more than ever, and need to have a good intercultural understanding and an acceptable amount of English skills in order to communicate with people from various regions of the world.
+Following the globalization of the manufacturing industry in recent years, engineers are required to be active on a worldwide scale more than ever.
+Our students need to have a good intercultural understanding and an acceptable amount of English skills in order to communicate with people from all over the world.

-Engineers often need to introduce their research results in English to gain recognition from around the world.
-In order to prepare for this globalization, NIT has set up the English Learning Center (ELC) to help engineering students acquire adequate English communication skills.
+Engineers often have to show their research results in English to gain recognition from around the world.
+In order to prepare for this globalization, NIT set up the English Learning Center (ELC) to help engineering students acquire adequate English communication skills.

-The ELC is the center of English communication education at NIT, and it is where students can have practical English conversations with English-speaking staff.
-The ELC provides a variety of uniquely developed programs such as technical English, pronunciation practice lessons and many more that help students improve their English communication skills by the time that they graduate and are ready to present themselves confidently in a multi-cultural environment.
+The ELC is the center of English communication education at NIT, and it is where students can gain practical English conversation skills with help from friendly and skilled staff.
+The ELC provides a variety of uniquely developed programs such as pronunciation practice lessons, TOEIC study, presentation practice and many more that help students improve their English communication skills by the time that they graduate and are ready to present themselves confidently in the global workplace.

 Steam locomotive manufactured in England in 1891 running along the track (120m) on campus